top of page

 Notes and slides for a mini-lecture are included.
 Then students view 2 images and read 2 short primary sources (1 paragraph each).
 With that information, they complete 3 Graphic organizers.

-American Rev: Other
+American Rev: General

 Compare Patriot and Loyalist Songs from the Revolution